maxthraxx/WFGY/OS/BlahBlahBlah/README.md

->  👀 From Reddit?
-Yes, this is the 1M Tool.
+>  👾 You clicked the Reddit ad.
+This is the 1M Tool.
 Six AIs scored it 100/100.
 You’re in the right place.

 <!-- ───────────────────────────────────────────────
       HERO